Nukesor/comfy-table/README.md

 }
 ```

-This code generates the table that can be seen at the top of this Readme.
+This code generates the table that can be seen at the top of this document.

 ## Code Examples

-There is an example folder containing a few examples.
+A few examples can be found in the `example` folder.
-To run an example, run it with `run --example`.
+To test an example, run it with `cargo run --example $name`.
 E.g.:

 ```bash
 cargo run --example readme_table
 ```

 If you're looking for more information, take a look at the [tests folder](https://github.com/Nukesor/comfy-table/tree/master/tests).
-There is a test for almost every feature including a visual view for each resulting table.
+There are tests for almost every feature including a visual view for each resulting table.

 ## Contribution Guidelines